Rhonda Banchero: Personal life

-Smith-Banchero met her husband, Mario Banchero at the University of Washington, when she played on the basketball team and he was a walk-on on the football team.
+Smith-Banchero met her future husband, Mario Banchero, at the University of Washington, when she played on the basketball team and he was a walk-on on the football team.
 He is the co-owner of a family butcher and meat distributor business.

+Smith-Banchero is the mother of NBA All-Star Paolo Banchero.
+Smith-Banchero helped her son file a lawsuit in 2019 against the King County Sheriff’s Office after an officer pointed a gun at a friend of his during a traffic stop after a concert in 2018.
+Paolo Banchero was in the passenger seat of the vehicle during the interaction.
+The sheriff's office apologized to the two African American high-school students and implemented new use-of-force guidelines to be used when its officers approach motorists.
+Paolo Banchero received $20,000 from the lawsuit.

 Smith-Banchero has two younger children who are also athletes.
 Mia Banchero is a college soccer player at Queens University of Charlotte.
 Giulio Banchero plays football at O'Dea High School.